d-fens/uploader/README.markdown

 Examples
 ------------

-Create a random 100MB file to test uploading with, `dd if=/dev/zero of=test.bin bs=100M count=1`.
+Create a random 100MB file to test uploading with, `dd if=/dev/zero of=test.bin bs=100M count=1`

-To upload without an account, `uploader test.bin`.
+To upload without an account, `uploader test.bin`

-To upload as a collector, `uploader --collector -u username -p password test.bin`.
+To upload as a collector, `uploader --collector -u username -p password test.bin`

-To upload as a premium user, `uploader --premium -u username -p password test.bin`.
+To upload as a premium user, `uploader --premium -u username -p password test.bin`